massimofasciano/mafl-rust/README.md

 - test recursion
 - closures as objects (field notation accesses context bindings)  EXPERIMENTAL (o.x works, not o.x.y on assign) GET RID OF THIS

-- STDLIB! (was: array @map @fold ?)
-- store arrays in RefCell to allow mutation of elements ?
 - context objects (lists of hashes exposing the Context type to the language): reuse the field syntax ? use builtin functions ?

 - ref and deref (by name ?)